Wines of Texas · Field Notes№ 027 · Hye, TX

 Weekends bring live music on the lawn.
 Each year, an art contest sends winning work onto a vintage label — a small detail that fits the place better than any marketing deck would.
 The Enchanté mural on the corrugated barn wall tells you everything you need to know about how William Chris thinks about itself: Texas own, unapologetic, and a little bit French when it wants to be.

 From here, Ab Astris was next on the list — someone in Fredericksburg had told us to go for the wine.
-William Chris was the institution that made that recommendation feel earned.

-The proof-point
+The benchmark

 We’ll be back for the reds — and probably another pass through that photo frame.